 4. If a disclosing market participant has concluded the information to be disclosed in any market sounding will involve the disclosure of inside information it shall, before starting the market sounding, inform a market sounding beneficiary of that conclusion and of the information it proposes to disclose in any market sounding if the disclosing market participant has concluded an agreement with, or received direct instructions or a mandate, from the market sounding beneficiary.

-5. For the purpose of applying Article 11(3) of Regulation (EU) No 596/2014, a disclosing market participant shall keep a written record of its consideration, any discussion undertaken with the market sounding beneficiary, and an explanation justifying its conclusion regarding whether the market sounding will involve the disclosure of inside information.
+5. For the purpose of applying Article 11(3) of Regulation (EU) No 596/2014, a disclosing market participant shall keep a written record of any discussion undertaken with the market sounding beneficiary.
+[Duplication with MAR Art.
+11.3]

 Article 13